-Optional Practical Training (OPT) is a work benefit allowed to international students in F-1 immigration status who are enrolled in, or completing a degree in the U.S. This employment can be used pre-completion of studies, over the annual vacation or leave term, or post-completion of studies, after the student finishes the degree.
+Optional Practical Training (OPT) is a work benefit allowed to international students in F-1 immigration status who are enrolled in or completing a degree in the U.S. This employment can be used before the completion of studies, during the annual vacation or leave term, or after the student finishes the degree.

 Types of Optional Practical Training:

-Whatever the scenario, the student must carefully plan when to participate in OPT because it is limited to only one year (12 months).
+Whatever the scenario, each student must carefully plan when to participate in OPT because it is limited to only one year (12 months).

 F-1 students who have been enrolled in legal status for a minimum of nine months are eligible for up to twelve (12) months of OPT work authorization by the U.S. Citizenship & Immigration Services (USCIS).
 Employment under OPT must be directly related to a student's field of study and appropriate to the level of education.